 As widely reported, global credit and financial markets have experienced extreme volatility and disruptions in the past, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
 In addition, the current military conflict between Russia and Ukraine could disrupt or otherwise adversely impact our operations and those of third parties upon which we rely.
-Related sanctions, export controls or other actions that may be initiated by nations including the U.S., the European Union or Russia (e.g., potential cyberattacks, disruption of energy flows, etc.), which could adversely affect our business and/or our supply chain, our CROs, CMOs and other third parties with which we conduct business.
+Related sanctions, export controls or other actions that may be initiated by nations including the U.S., the United Kingdom, the European Union or Russia (e.g., potential cyberattacks, disruption of energy flows, etc.), which could adversely affect our business and/or our supply chain, our CROs, CMOs and other third parties with which we conduct business.
 There can be no assurance that future volatility, disruption or deterioration in credit and financial markets and confidence in economic conditions will not occur.
 Our general business strategy may be adversely affected by any such economic downturn, volatile business environment or continued unpredictable and unstable market conditions.
 If the current equity and credit markets continue to be volatile or are disrupted or deteriorate, including as a result of COVID-19 or the military conflict between Russia and Ukraine, it may make any necessary debt or equity financing more difficult, more costly and more dilutive.
 Failure to secure any necessary financing in a timely manner and on favorable terms could have a material adverse effect on our growth strategy, financial performance and stock price and could require us to delay or abandon clinical development plans.
 In addition, there is a risk that one or more of our current service providers, manufacturers and other partners may not survive these difficult economic times, which could directly affect our ability to attain our operating goals on schedule and on budget.

-As of September 30, 2022, we had cash and cash equivalents of \$25.4 million.
-While we are not aware of any downgrades, material losses or other significant deterioration in the fair value of our cash equivalents and marketable securities since September 30, 2022, no assurance can be given that further deterioration of the global credit and financial markets would not negatively impact our current portfolio of cash equivalents and marketable securities or our ability to meet our financing objectives.
-Furthermore, our stock price may decline due in part to the volatility of the stock market and the general economic downturn.
+As of December 31, 2022, we had cash and cash equivalents of \$17.1 million.
+While we are not aware of any downgrades, material losses or other significant deterioration in the fair value of our cash equivalents since December 31, 2022, no assurance can be given that further deterioration of the global credit and financial markets would not negatively impact our current portfolio of cash equivalents or our ability to meet our financing objectives.
+Furthermore, our stock price may decline due in part to the restructuring of the Company, the volatility of the stock market and the general economic downturn.

-Our loan agreement subjects us to operating restrictions and financial covenants and may restrict our business and financing activities.
+Our loan agreement subjected us to operating restrictions and financial covenants and restricted our business and financing activities.

-On September 2, 2021, we entered into a New Loan and Security agreement with SLR Investment Corp., formerly known as Solar Capital Ltd., for term loans in an aggregate principal amount of \$26.0 million.
-The New Loan and Security Agreement replaced the Prior Loan and Security Agreement between us and SLR Investment Corp., dated as of January 9, 2018 and further amended on October 5, 2018, November 30, 2018 and August 28, 2020.
+On September 2, 2021, we entered into a Loan and Security agreement with SLR Investment Corp., formerly known as Solar Capital Ltd., for term loans in an aggregate principal amount of \$26.0 million.
+The Loan and Security Agreement replaced the Prior Loan and Security Agreement between us and SLR Investment Corp., dated as of January 9, 2018 and further amended on October 5, 2018, November 30, 2018 and August 28, 2020.
+On September 8, 2022, the Company made a \$6.4 million repayment to SLR under the Loan and Security Agreement, and on December 15, 2022, the Company paid \$21.0 million to SLR, fully paying off the Loan and Security agreement, resulting in release of all liens against Company assets.